MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/deploy-gh-pages/github-pages-deploy.md

 ## Two-job example

-Install, test and deploy.
+Install, test and deploy using two jobs.

-Here we use Yarn and several versions of Node test the app and then one version of Node to deploy the React app.
+Here we use Yarn and several versions of Node test the app and then one version of Node to deploy a React app.

 From [explooosion/react-build-with-github-actions](https://github.com/explooosion/react-build-with-github-actions).